astrid-project/cb-manager/docs/algorithm.rst

             "where": {
                 "equals": {
                     "target:" "id",
-                    "expr": "<event-id>"
+                    "expr": "<algorithm-id>"
                 }
             }
         }

-    :param id: optional event id.
+    :param id: optional algorithm id.

     :reqheader Authorization: HTTP Basic Authentication with username and password.
     :reqheader Content-Type: application/json

     :resheader Content-Type: application/json

-    :status 200: List of events filtered by the query in the request body.
+    :status 200: List of algorithms filtered by the query in the request body.
     :status 400: Request not valid.
     :status 401: Authentication failed.
-    :status 404: Event based on the request query not found.
+    :status 404: Algorithm based on the request query not found.
     :status 406: Request validation failed.
     :status 415: Media type not supported.
-    :status 422: Not possible to get events with the request query.
+    :status 422: Not possible to get algorithms with the request query.
     :status 500: Server not available to satisfy the request.

-    In this way, it will be returned only the ``id`` of the event with ``id`` = "<event-id>".
+    In this way, it will be returned only the ``id`` of the algorithm with ``id`` = "<algorithm-id>".

 Update
 ------

-To update an event, use:
+To update an algorithm, use:

-.. http:put:: /event/(string:id)
+.. http:put:: /algorithm/(string:id)

     .. sourcecode:: http

-        PUT /event HTTP/1.1
+        PUT /algorithm HTTP/1.1
         Host: cb-manager.example.com
         Content-Type: application/json

         {
-            "id": "<event-id>",
+            "id": "<algorithm-id>",
-            "source": "<ip-address>"
+            "period": "<seconds>"
         }

-    :param id: optional event id.
+    :param id: optional algorithm id.

     :reqheader Authorization: HTTP Basic Authentication with username and password.
     :reqheader Content-Type: application/json

     :resheader Content-Type: application/json

-    :status 200: All events correctly updated.
+    :status 200: All algorithms correctly updated.
-    :status 204: No content to update events based on the request.
+    :status 204: No content to update algorithms based on the request.
-    :status 304: Update for one or more events not necessary.
+    :status 304: Update for one or more algorithms not necessary.
     :status 400: Request not valid.
     :status 401: Authentication failed.
     :status 406: Request validation failed.
     :status 415: Media type not supported.
-    :status 422: Not possible to update one or more events based on the request.
+    :status 422: Not possible to update one or more algorithms based on the request.
     :status 500: Server not available to satisfy the request.

-    This example add a new field ``source`` for the event with ``id`` = "<event-id>".
+    This example add a new field ``period`` for the algorithm with ``id`` = "<algorithm-id>".

     A possible response is: